obsidiandynamics/jackdaw/README.md

 kafkaDocker.stop();
 ```

-The recommended approach is to place a copy of `docker-compose.yaml` with your preferred ZK/Kafka composition into your project, and point `KafkaDocker` at your private configuration (in your own repo).
+The recommended approach is to place a copy of `docker-compose.yaml` with the preferred ZK/Kafka composition into your project, and point `KafkaDocker` at your private configuration (in your own repo).
 You could use the `docker-compose.yaml` file in the Jackdaw repo, but that may change without notice.